mcpyproject/McPy/README.md

 Our support server: https://discord.gg/5bRV8ut

 ## How can I help break it?
-Join the early alpha server: `play.skulltown.net:30000`
+Join the early alpha server: `play.skulltown.net:30000` with Minecraft version 1.15.2.
+1.16+ will not work.